-17. REPORT CARD (Under Review)
+17. REPORT CARD

-Report Cards are issued in January and June for Junior High and for Senior High.
+Report Cards are available on PowerSchool.
 Parents have access, or can request access to the parent portal for PowerSchool to view their students' progress at any time.
 This electronic gradebook is updates by teachers weekly and represents a student's current achievement in their courses.